 – All requests await confirmation, which eliminates the level of errors.

 – SiriKit enables to customise the UI during the integration with an app.

 – SiriKit demonstrates great potential for integration with compatible applications.

 – SiriKit is only available for iOS 10 and versions above.

 – SiriKit has word limitations that developers can specify in Siri third-party apps integration.

 – SiriKit is not yet available for MacOS Sierra with Siri.

 – Speech accents leave a room for mistakes at the voice recognition process.

 Despite certain technology imperfections, the following applications have proved successful integration with SiriKit: Pinterest, Car Commands, Whatsapp, Shy Guide, Citymapper, Square Cash, Trello, LinkedIn, Google News.

 Here at Magnise we will be happy to provide you with guidance and professional advice on how to integrate SiriKit in a third-party iOS app.
-Our team of developers possesses the level of expertise required to help you with integrating an app with SiriKit. for more details.
+Our team of developers possesses the level of expertise required to help you with integrating an app with SiriKit.
+Contact us for more details.